Written By: Shreya Patil

 Source – Team Names Generator

-The Online Gaming Act, 2025, finally closed that gap.
-After receiving Presidential assent, the law came into full effect, reshaping the entire online gaming landscape in India.
+The Promotion and Regulation of Online Gaming Act, 2025, finally closed that gap.
+After receiving Presidential assent on August 22, 2025, the law came into full effect, reshaping the entire online gaming landscape in India.
 Now, instead of different rules in different states, the law applies the same ban nationwide.
 Since Stake operates as a real-money betting and casino platform, it falls directly under this ban.
-Moreover, the law does not just block the website.
-It also blocks all payment routes, including UPI, bank transfers, and card transactions, so users cannot move money to or from the platform even if they somehow access it.

 Stake’s Legal Status In India At A Glance